About Our Collection

 Music plays an integral role in the College curriculum.
 Meem Library has several named collections of musical scores which circulate, i.e. the White, Grumman, and Schmidt collections.
 The recently acquired Horace Lamb collection of musical scores has not yet been cataloged.
 The Jac Holzman collection, donated by the founder of Elektra Records, contains scores and recordings from the American folk movement of the 1950s and 1960s.
 The Bruce Venable collection, named in memory of a beloved tutor, contains recordings of liturgical music.

 Historical materials contained in the College archives include class manuals, photographs, minutes from committee meetings, and papers from college offices.
 Access to some materials is restricted.
-For details, contact Heather McClure, technical services and college archives librarian.
+For details, contact Craig Jolly, senior acquisitions and archives librarian.